By Molly Patrick

-This means that Essential Fatty Acids have the shortest tail, Monounsaturated Fats have a slightly longer tail, Saturated Fats have an even longer tail, and Trans Fats win for the longest tail.
+Essential Fatty Acids have the shortest tail, Monounsaturated Fats have a slightly longer tail, Saturated Fats have an even longer tail, and Trans Fats win for the longest tail.

-Before I go any further, I need to talk about cholesterol for a hot second.
+Let’s talk cholesterol for a hot second.

 Cholesterol is a waxy substance made by the body to produce many hormones like estrogen and testosterone.

 The body produces good cholesterol (HDL) and bad cholesterol (LDL).
 The bad cholesterol is damaging to the heart, but good cholesterol acts like a dump truck and ferries bad cholesterol to the liver.

 So we need more good cholesterol and less bad cholesterol.

 Good cholesterol is found in foods that have unsaturated fats.
 AKA poly and monounsaturated fats.

 - Unsaturated fat increases good cholesterol AND lowers bad cholesterol (hence the term “good fat”).